jnotsknab/mcp-swagger-cli/README.md

 # MCP Swagger CLI

-> Generate MCP (Model Context Protocol) servers from Swagger/OpenAPI specifications

-> **Note:** This project was developed entirely by an autonomous AI agent swarm system built by [Suspiria](https://github.com/Suspiria).

 MCP Swagger CLI is a command-line tool that generates runnable MCP servers from Swagger/OpenAPI specifications.
 It maps API operations to MCP Tools, schemas to MCP Resources, and provides a complete, ready-to-use MCP server implementation.

 ## Features